xuyennguyen/rojo/README.md

 *some people writing C++ code seem to mis-use virtual functions, especially when the implementation of something should not change during run-time.

+# Features

+The features of this library are quite minimal.
+The rojo library is *not* a rendering engine, or any other sort of engine.
+It does not provide functionality to *load* 3D models into an application, images or any other asset.
+The rojo library doesn't even provide an implementation of a scene-graph, particle renderer, "sprite" renderer (sprite batching that is), etc.

+What this library does provide, however, is a basic API that can wrap around other libraries with ease.
+This allows for a *common* interface for all implementations of it's features; these implementations can easily be changed by the user; depending on his/her preference.
+Here is a list of common interfaces rojo defines:

+- **Rendering**
+    - A common interface for rendering, using a graphics API.
+The rendering module is based off of OpenGL, but may have multiple implementations, such as a DX,
+- **Audio**
+    - A common interface for audio.
+The audio module is based off of OpenAL.
+- **Windowing**
+    - A common interface for opening, displaying, and using windows.
+- **Context Creation** - TODO: Remove?
+    - A common interface for creating contexts for the audio and graphics modules.
+- **Math Library** - TODO: Remove?

+These features are split up into their own seperate "modules"; that is they are seperated into seperate directories, and they are independent of one another (although one module may depend on another).

+> **NOTE:**
+>
+> There are "stock" implementations for each module (that provides a common interface).
+> This is done in order to save you time from writing your own backend for an interface.

 # Getting Started